oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      Host: server.example.com
      Authorization: Bearer mF_9.B5f-4.1JqM

-The syntax of the "Authorization" header field for this scheme follows the usage of the Basic scheme defined in Section 2 of
+The syntax of the `Authorization` header field for this scheme follows the usage of the Basic scheme defined in Section 2 of
 {{RFC2617}}.
-Note that, as with Basic, it does not conform to the generic syntax defined in Section 1.2 of {{RFC2617}} but is compatible with the general authentication framework being developed for HTTP 1.1 {{HTTP-AUTH}}, although it does not follow the preferred practice outlined therein in order to reflect existing deployments.
+Note that, as with Basic, it does not conform to the generic syntax defined in Section 1.2 of {{RFC2617}} but is compatible with the general authentication framework in HTTP 1.1 Authentication
+{{RFC7235}}, although it does not follow the preferred practice outlined therein in order to reflect existing deployments.
 The syntax for Bearer credentials is as follows: